Dartmouth Conference: Revival

-Dartmouth XX met at Airlie House in Warrenton, VA in late October 2015 to continue work on the broad agenda of US-Russia relations.
+Dartmouth XX met at Airlie House in Warrenton, Virginia in late October 2015.

 Task forces

 During the 1970s, the conferences had come to include small meetings focused on particular issues.
 These had proven to be valuable The idea of establishing task forces to discuss particular issues between conferences was raised at Dartmouth IX in 1975.
 But it was not until the early 1980s that task forces began to meet regularly.
 They came to do some of the most important work associated with the Dartmouth Conference.

 Regional Conflicts Task Force

 The Regional Conflicts Task Force first met in 1982.
 It was led by Evgeny Primakov on the Soviet side and Harold Saunders on the American until Primakov left to take a senior position under Gorbachev.
 His place was taken by Gennadi Chufrin, a scholar from the Institute of Oriental Studies of the Russian Academy of Sciences.
 The Task Force met regularly until 2001, then worked directly on conflicts in Tajikistan and over Nagorno-Karabakh.

 The task force had qualities different from those found at the main conferences.
 The meetings were more frequent, meeting twice a year until after the collapse of the Soviet Union.
 The participants changed less often.
 In Saunders’ estimation, these qualities allowed the discussions to become more analytical and begin a process that he believed could be important in resolving conflict.

 Partly because of this, Saunders’ experience on the Regional Conflicts Task Force led him to develop a five-stage approach to international conflict resolution that he called ‘Sustained Dialogue.’
 That approach became the basis for several initiatives that stemmed from Dartmouth.

 Immediately following the Russo-Georgian War in 2008, the Regional Conflicts Task Force initiated a new series of meetings focusing on addressing key issues in the U.S. - Russia relationship, from Ukraine and Georgia to Afghanistan, Syria, and the Islamic State.
 Meeting roughly every six months, this task force held the 12th of these new meetings in July 2015, focusing on Afghanistan.
 It will convene its 13th meeting in January 2016 to discuss interactions between the two countries in Syria and their implications for our bilateral relationship.
 As with the larger conference, each task force produces a specific set of recommendations that are communicated jointly to the two governments in face-to-face meetings.